-(approximately 14 days), when the range of tides is the greatest.

-means a notice published in a newspaper circulating generally in the -adjacent to the waters to which the subject matter of means the Wellington Region as constituted under the Local Government (Wellington Region) Reorganisation Order 1989.

-public notice

-Region

-reserved area

-means those areas defined by words and maps in part B of schedule 3 of these Bylaws.

-reward

-means the payment to, or for the benefit of, the owner or master of a vessel, of a contribution towards the expenses of a voyage by, or on behalf of, persons; but does not include payment of any contributions by part owners of the vessel or by persons engaged as bona tide crew members.

-river mouth

-means a straight line representing the continuation of the line of mean high water spring on each side of the river at the river outlet, provided that:

-- (a) the river mouth of the Hutt River shall be the boundary of Wellington Harbour; and - (b) the river mouth of the Ruamahanga River shall be the boundary of Lake Onoke.

-means any type of board that is propelled by a detachable sail apparatus and operated by a person standing on the board.

-means a flying boat or any other aircraft designed to manoeuvre on the water.

-means being in a fit condition or readiness to safely undertake a sea voyage.

-when referring to distance from shore, means distance from the water's edge.

-means any building, equipment, device, or other facility and which is fixed to land; and has the same meaning as stated in the New Zealand Nautical Almanac.
-NZ204.

-- (a) includes slipways, jetties, pile moorings, swing moorings, rafts, wharves, marine farms, and other objects whether or not these are above or below the waterline; but - (b) does not include buoys, beacons or anchored floats.

-has the same meaning as stated in the New Zealand Nautical Almanac, NZ204.

-means any type of board that is designed to be used for surf riding.

-sailboard

-seaplane

-seaworthy

-shore

-structure

-sunrise

-sunset

-surfboard

-tanker
+Attachment 3 to Report 06.571 Page 7 of 37

+Region means the Wellington Region as constituted under the Local Government (Wellington Region) Reorganisation Order 1989. reserved area means those areas defined by words and maps in part B of schedule 3 of these Bylaws. reward means the payment to, or for the benefit of, the owner or master of a vessel, of a contribution towards the expenses of a voyage by, or on behalf of, persons; but does not include payment of any contributions by part owners of the vessel or by persons engaged as bona fide crew members. river mouth means a straight line representing the continuation of the line of mean high water spring on each side of the river at the river outlet, provided that: (a) the river mouth of the Hutt River shall be the boundary of Wellington Harbour; and (b) the river mouth of the Ruamahanga River shall be the boundary of Lake Onoke. sailboard means any type of board that is propelled by a detachable sail apparatus and operated by a person standing on the board. seaplane means a flying boat or any other aircraft designed to manoeuvre on the water. seaworthy means being in a fit condition or readiness to safely undertake a sea voyage. shore when referring to distance from shore, means distance from the water's edge. structure means any building, equipment, device or other facility which is fixed to land; and includes slipways, jetties, pile moorings, swing moorings, rafts, wharves, marine farms and other objects whether or not these are above or below the waterline; but (b) does not include buoys, beacons or anchored floats. sunrise has the same meaning as stated in the New Zealand Nautical Almanac, NZ204. sunset has the same meaning as stated in the New Zealand Nautical Almanac, NZ204. surfboard means any type of board that is designed to be used for surf riding.
-means any vessel which:

-- is constructed, or has a compartment constructed, for the carriage in bulk of any Class 3 oil products; and - (b) either: - (i) has on board, or is about to take on board, a cargo the whole or any part of which consists of any Class 3 oil products in bulk; or - (ii) has discharged any cargo consisting of any such oil products in bulk, but the holds, tanks, and compart ments of which have not been rendered and certi fied gas-free and includes any tanker designed for carriage of bulk liquid harmful substances.
+tanker means any vessel which: (a) nstructed, or has a compartment constructed, for the age in bulk of any Class 3 oil products; and (b) eithe r: (i) has on board, or is about to take on board, a cargo the whole or any part of which consists of any Class 3 oil products in bulk; or (ii) has discharged any cargo consisting of any such oil products in bulk, but the holds, tanks and compartments of which have not been rendered and certified gas-free and includes any tanker designed for carriage of bulk liquid harmful substances. vessel Trans as the same meaning as ship in section 2 of the Maritime ransport Act 1994, and shall include a seaplane when perating on waters. waters means all that area of: (a) boun Regi exce rater in estuaries, fiords, inlets or harbours, the outer dary being three nautical miles from the shore of the on and the inner boundary being the water's edge, pt where that line crosses a river, in which case the dary is deemed to be the river mouth; and (b) Natio 1989 e Wairarapa, as defined by Order in Council (the onal Water Conservation (Lake Wairarapa) Order), dated 6 March 1989, New Zealand Gazette 9 ch 1989 (schedule 1 of these Bylaws); and (c) Lake Byla Onoke, as defined by map in schedule 1 of these ws.
+Wellington Harbour dated Is Wellington Harbour as defined by Order in Council, 17 January 1985 and amended 1 April 1985, New Zealand tte 14 February 1985, page 524 (schedule 1 of these ws). windsurfer has tl ne sam ne meaning as sailboard.

-vessel

-has the same meaning as ship in section 2 of the Maritime Transport Act 1994, and shall include a seaplane when operating on waters.

-waters

-means all that area of:

-- seawater in estuaries, fiords, inlets or harbours, the outer (a) boundary being three nautical miles from the shore of the Region and the inner boundary being the water's edge, except where that line crosses a river, in which case the boundary is deemed to be the river mouth; and - (b) Lake Wairarapa, as defined by Order in Council (The National Water Conservation (Lake Wairarapa) Order 1989), dated 6 March 1989, New Zealand Gazette 9 March 1989 (schedule 1 of these Bylaws); and - (c) Lake Onoke, as defined by map in schedule 1 of these Bylaws.

-Wellington Harbour

-means Wellington Harbour as defined by Order in Council, dated 17 January 1985 and amended 1 April 1985, New Zealand Gazette 14 Feb 1985, page 524 (schedule 1 of these Bylaws).

-windsurfer

-has the same meaning as sailboard.